Advocating for the Disabled

 In addition to these areas of focus, our firm undertakes all other matters involving persons with disabilities such as petitions to administer psychotropic medication, probate hearings, child abuse investigations and providers of K-12 educational services.
 Because our firm handles many high-profile cases, we are well known in the disability community for our commitment and dedication to equal rights for people with mental and physical disabilities.
 CHA&E is honored to have received awards from the LD Access Foundation and Recording For The Blind for our work in Guckenberger v.
 Boston University.

-To schedule an appointment with our Boston disability law attorneys, call toll free at 800-483-2172 or send us an e-mail.
+To schedule an appointment with our Boston disability law attorneys, call at 617-494-1920 or send us an e-mail.